University of Shanghai for Science and Technology: Campus

 The main campus of USST is located in the Northeast of Downtown Shanghai next to Huangpu River.
-The University is adjacent to the Fuxing Island and Gongqing Forest Park, surrounded by green trees and red shining walls.
-Currently, USST has the largest historical buildings of any universities in Shanghai.
+The university is adjacent to the Fuxing Island and Gongqing Forest Park, surrounded by green trees and red shining walls.
+Currently, USST has the largest number of historical buildings of any universities in Shanghai.
 The University Campus was first built between 1900s to 1940s and is now listed as "Heritage Architecture" by Shanghai Municipal Government.
 There are 31 single buildings (one on Fuxing Road Campus) included in the list of outstanding historical buildings in Shanghai.
 10 buildings on campus were included in cultural relics protection list by Yangpu District Government.
 The historical buildings are mostly late Romanesque style and simplified Gothic Revival style with masonry structure.

 University of Shanghai for Science and Technology has six campuses, including: Jungong Road Campus (Main Campus), Jungong Road South Campus (formerly Shanghai Ocean University campus), Jungong Road No. 1100 (Shenjiang Foundation Institute campus), Nanhui campus (Shanghai Publishing and Printing Higher College, USST), Yingkou Road Campus (Shanghai Medical Instrumentation College, USST) and Fuxing Road campus (The Sino-British College, USST).